 In the name of blatant honesty, this is one of the hardest product roundups I’ve ever created.
 I thought our guide to the best Olympic barbell was tough, but this guide takes the cake.
 This category might have more products than any other home gym equipment category we’ve covered yet, but we’ve tested dozens of weight belts and used many for years on end.

 We’ve consulted with some of the strongest athletes in the world and observed elite competitors and the belts they use.
-Between our expertise in the fitness equipment industry and our hands-on testing process, we’ve created the most thorough guide to weightlifting belts you’ll find online.
+We even have an Olympian on our team.
+Between our expertise in the fitness equipment industry and our hands-on testing process, we’ve created the most thorough guide to weightlifting belts you’ll find online, rating each belt on features like:

 Product Highlights